kjappelbaum/ml_molsim/README.md

 need to log out and use your personal account as many organizations block third-party applications.

+_Note:_ Google Colab also requires that you reload the JavaScript of holoviews in each plotting cell.
+So, you have to start every cell with a holoviews plot with `hv.extension('bokeh')`

 ## Join the competition on Kaggle

 We also host a [Kaggle competition](http://www.kaggle.com/c/che609) for this exercise.